Representing and Reflecting Cultural Diversity in Library Research, Policy and Practice (Thursday 27 February to Friday 28 February 2020)

-We seek to engage with questions to do with libraries’ attempts to represent and reflect culturally and linguistically diverse societies, but we also encourage the submission of papers that address related broader questions, such as the place of libraries in the framing of national histories and narratives and the construction of national heritage in multicultural societies.
+Contributions will relate to strategies (policy development, descriptive practice, community engagement etc) which have addressed the challenges of cultural representation in libraries and which address the implications that the work of libraries has, and could have, for the identities of multicultural or ‘diverse’ societies.
+We will engage with questions to do with libraries’ attempts to represent and reflect culturally and linguistically diverse societies, but also matters that address related broader questions, such as the place of libraries in the framing of national histories and narratives and the construction of national heritage in multicultural societies.

 This symposium is an initiative of the project Representing Multicultural Australia in National and State Libraries.